Skip to content

 5. Mean Average Precision (mAP):

-• Definition: mAP is an average of precision values across different recall levels and is particularly useful for evaluating models across multiple classes or categories.
+• Definition: mAP calculates the average precision at different recall levels, giving a more complete picture of the model’s accuracy.
+It is especially useful for evaluating performance across multiple classes or categories.

 Analyzing SAM-2’s Results and Fine-Tuning